-One of the things that stood out for me when visionary, teacher and author Marshall Rosenberg spoke was that he planted most of what he said within a larger socio-cultural context.
+One of the things that strongly stood out for me when visionary, teacher and author Marshall Rosenberg spoke was that he planted most of what he said within a larger socio-cultural context.
 Even when he engaged in role plays focusing on personal relationship challenges volunteered by audience members, one could recognize a broader landscape informing his responses.
-His concern was not solely with the interpersonal successes that people might experience by learning the NVC process but equally, and perhaps even more so, he was concerned with the questionable life serving merits of the systemic structures shaping and directing people’s lives.
+His concern was not solely with the interpersonal breakthroughs that people might experience by learning the NVC process but equally, and perhaps even more so, he was concerned with the questionable merit of the systemic structures shaping and directing people’s lives.
 It was never left out.
 He would regularly make statements during his workshops like:

 - We’ve been educated by the culture to enjoy violence.